Chandakaniket/ARealtor.github.io/Documentation/README.md

 Apple Inc. ARKit 2 caters to iOS devices like the iPhone and the iPad.
 Download [Xcode](https://developer.apple.com/xcode/) in order to run ARKit 2.

-Our webpage is built using LAMP stack(Linux, Apache, MySql, and PHP) and React Native.
+Our webpage is built using LAMP stack(Linux, Apache, MySql, and PHP), Node.js and React Native.

+Features implemented

+1. Customers will be able to take a virtual tour of the house.
+(360 degree)
+2.